cybercryptio/d1-entityframework/examples/D1DB.Sample/README.md

-# Encryptonize DB sample application
+# D1 Entity Framework sample application

 ## Introduction

-The application shows how to use Encryptonize DB to encrypt and decrypt data in a database.
+The application shows how to use D1 Entity Framework to encrypt and decrypt data in a database.
 It exposes a simple REST API that encrypts data in a single column in a MSSQL database.

 The data schema is automatically created on startup, if it does not already exists, and looks like this: